volusion/element/content/how-to/proptypes.md

 ## 2. Add a New Element Proptype

 Add another proptype to the schema.
-You need to provide a label property and a type.
-For this example we'll add a `textColor` prop with a PropType of `color`, but look at the [Proptypes Reference](/references/proptypes) for other available types.
+You will need to provide a label property and a type.
+For this example, we'll add a `textColor` prop with a PropType of `color`, but look at the "[Proptypes](/references/proptypes)" reference for other available types.

 ```javascript
 export const getConfigSchema = ElementPropTypes => {